National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/for-contributors/outline-draft.md

 ### Section: Domain Teams

-## Chapter: Personnel
+## Chapter: For Institutions

+### Subsection: Data Use Agreement

+# Part: Personnel

-> Each section in this chapter has two goals: (a) describe the roles needed for a typical N3C investigation and (b) help Site PIs understand and hire the appropriate skills and experience.
+> Each section in this chapter/part has two goals: (a) describe the roles needed for a typical N3C investigation and (b) help Site PIs understand and hire the appropriate skills and experience.
 >
 > Each role is described how they fit into a project.
 Then an example description is provided that can be customized by an institution hiring for the position.

-## Section: Personnel Columns
+## Chapter: Personnel Verticals

-### Subsection: Lead Investigator
+### Section: Lead Investigator

-### Subsection: Subject Matter Expert
+### Section: Subject Matter Expert

-### Subsection: Project Manager
+### Section: Project Manager

-### Subsection: Statistician
+### Section: Statistician

-### Subsection: Administrator
+### Section: Administrator

-## Chapter: For Institutions
+## Chapter: Expertise Levels

-### Subsection: Data Use Agreement

 # Part: Data Structure